apigee/trireme/README.md

 4) Java's SSLEngine relies on its own "keystore" files, whereas OpenSSL can operate on a variety of files but typically processes PEM files.
-Noderunner handles this disparity by using the "Bouncy Castle" crypto framework to translate PEM files into keys and certificates that SSLEngine can understand.
+Trireme handles this disparity by using the "Bouncy Castle" crypto framework to translate PEM files into keys and certificates that SSLEngine can understand.
 In addition, you can also use regular Java keystore files, as described below.

 5) "securepair" isn't implemented yet -- the vast majority of TLS code we have seen just uses the regular "cleartext stream."
 If you really want to see "securepair," it's probably not too difficult.

-In order to support TLS and HTTPS using PEM files, the "noderunner-crypto" module and its depdendencies (Bouncy Castle) must be in the class path.
+In order to support TLS and HTTPS using PEM files, the "trireme-crypto" module and its depdendencies (Bouncy Castle) must be in the class path.
 If they are not present, then TLS is still available, but it will only work with Java keystore files (see below) or without using any keys at all.
-Noderunner checks for this dependency at runtime, so it is simply a matter of including it on the class path, since it will fail at runtime if the dependency is neded, and work otherwise.
+Trireme checks for this dependency at runtime, so it is simply a matter of including it on the class path, since it will fail at runtime if the dependency is neded, and work otherwise.

-(For instance, Noderunner can still execute a Node program that acts as an HTTPS client using only default certificates without requiring noderunner-crypto.
-But if it needs to validate a particular CA certificate or if it needs to use a client-side certificate then noderunner-crypto is also necessary.)
+(For instance, Trireme can still execute a Node program that acts as an HTTPS client using only default certificates without requiring trireme-crypto.
+But if it needs to validate a particular CA certificate or if it needs to use a client-side certificate then trireme-crypto is also necessary.)

-In addition, the TLS and HTTPS-related methods in Noderunner can use a Java keystore instead of PEM files.
+In addition, the TLS and HTTPS-related methods in Trireme can use a Java keystore instead of PEM files.
 There are three parameters that are relevant here:

 * keystore: The file name of a Java ".jks" keystore file containing a key and certificate
 * truststore: The file name of a Java ".jks" keystore file containing trusted CA certificates
 * passphrase: The passphrase for the keystore and truststore

-But the corresponding Noderunner script must be written like this, as it would be in any Node.js program.
-Howewver, if the "noderunner-crypto" module is not present in the classpath, then this will raise an exception:
+But the corresponding Trireme script must be written like this, as it would be in any Node.js program.
+Howewver, if the "trireme-crypto" module is not present in the classpath, then this will raise an exception:

     var options = {
       key: fs.readFileSync(common.fixturesDir + '/keys/agent1-key.pem'),